loafey/master-thesis/Thesis/TODO/Grammar.md

 - 4.3 Compilation target
   - [ ] style: "a developer can not guarantee", "gives us the ability", "a lot of": too informal / different in style from the rest.
-  - [ ] "like LLVM IR, provide" := "like LLVM IR provide"

 - 4.4.
 Language ABI
   - [ ] "jump(" := "jump ("